BennyQBD/3DEngineCpp/README.md

 ###Linux###
 - Open a Terminal and install the build dependencies (GLEW, SDL2).
 Syntax on Ubuntu Linux: sudo apt-get install libglew-dev libsdl2-dev

     - NOTE: The syntax for this depends on both your package manager and your Linux distribution.
-If you're not sure how to install the depenencies, check with your distribution and package manager for details.
+If you're not sure how to install the dependencies, check with your distribution and package manager for details.

 - For building/running, there are two possible options: